Travelling salesman problem: Complexity of approximation

 In the general case, finding a shortest travelling salesman tour is NPO-complete.
 If the distance measure is a metric (and thus symmetric), the problem becomes APX-complete, and the algorithm of Christofides and Serdyukov approximates it within 1.5.

 If the distances are restricted to 1 and 2 (but still are a metric), then the approximation ratio becomes 8/7.
 In the asymmetric case with triangle inequality, in 2018, a constant factor approximation was developed by Svensson, Tarnawski, and Végh.
 An algorithm by Vera Traub and Jens Vygen achieves a performance ratio of $22+\varepsilon$.
+This factor was further improved to $17+\varepsilon$.
 The best known inapproximability bound is 75/74.

 The corresponding maximization problem of finding the longest travelling salesman tour is approximable within 63/38.
 If the distance function is symmetric, then the longest tour can be approximated within 4/3 by a deterministic algorithm and within $(33+\varepsilon)/25$ by a randomized algorithm.